3Ajfdjsdsk2/Protocol-reverse/README.md

-# OP-MDIplier
+# MDIplier*

 MDIplier is a tool for binary protocol reverse engineering.
 It takes network traces as input and infer message format by delimiter identifier and hierarchical inference.
 Please find the details in our paper: [MDIPLIER: Protocol Format Inference via Hierarchical Inference].
-OP-MDIplier improves the alignment algorithm of MDIplier, making it more efficient for large datasets.
+MDIplier* improves the alignment algorithm of MDIplier, making it more efficient for large datasets.
 It also includes find_delimiter.py, which uses protocol features and four heuristic rules to better analyze the protocol format.

 ## Installation
 - Install dependencies (python 3.6 or higher):